AkiKurisu/AkiBT/README.md

    You can click on the node Ctrl+C&&Ctrl+V or right-click and select Duplicate to copy the node.
 You can also batch select to copy and paste.

-   You can select Copy From SO from the upper toolbar, or drag and drop BehaviorTreeSO, BehaviorTree components, or GameObject and Json files that mount BehaviorTree into the editor to copy and paste.
+   You can select `Copy from Asset` from the upper toolbar, or drag and drop `BehaviorTreeAsset`, `BehaviorTreeComponent`, or GameObject and Json files that mount `BehaviorTreeComponent` into the editor to copy and paste.

    <img src="./Docs/Images/DragDrop.gif" width="1920"/>